 The warning is another form on which the person issuing it must state their interest in the estate.
 The warning is served on the caveator.
 No fee is required, but the issue of costs must be kept in mind.
 The person issuing the warning must bear in mind there may be legal complexities that arise in doing so.
 There is also the risk of being ordered to pay the caveator’s legal costs if a dispute follows the warning and is lost by the person who issued it.

-Once the warning has been served, the caveator has only eight days to file a response.
+Once the warning has been served, the caveator has only fourteen days to file a response.
 If no response is filed, the caveat ceases to have an effect and a Grant may be issued.

 The caveator who decides to respond may do so by withdrawing the caveat or contesting the warning.
 The latter is done by entering an appearance.
 The appearance is not a physical appearance, but the submission of a legal document to the Probate Registry.
 Once the appearance is entered, it remains in force until the dispute is resolved.
 The dispute may be resolved by parties reaching an agreement or seeking a resolution from the court.

 To read our blog in Polish please click here.

 * Disclaimer: The information on the Anthony Gold website is for general information only and reflects the position at the date of publication.
 It does not constitute legal advice and should not be treated as such.
 It is provided without any representations or warranties, express or implied.*